datanav/docs/concepts.rst

 Sesam is a general purpose data integration and processing platform.
 It is optimised for collecting or receiving data from source systems, transforming data, and providing data for target systems.

 Sesam collects raw data from source systems and stores it in datasets.
-Data transformations can be defined that process the data residing in datasets to construct new datasets.
+Data transformations can be defined to process the data residing in datasets to construct new datasets.
 Transformations can join data across datasets to create new shapes of data.
 Data from these datasets can be exposed and delivered to other systems.
 The entire system is driven by the state change of entities.
 This document introduces the concepts that are key to understanding and working with Sesam.

 .. image:: images/datahub.jpg
     :width: 800px